richielo/duckietown_rl_ddpg_vae/README.md

 ## How to submit the trained policy

-Once you're done training, you need to copy your model and the saved weights of the policy network over to a different repo.
-Check out [https://github.com/duckietown/challenge-aido1_LF1-template-pytorch](https://github.com/duckietown/challenge-aido1_LF1-template-pytorch).
+Once you're done training, you need to copy your model and the saved weights of the policy network.

 Specifically if you use this repo then you need to copy over